-Upon the issuance of the conditional charter, Beneficient will be subject to all requirements imposed on trust banks under the Act, but will not be permitted to conduct fidfin transactions, custodial services, or trust business in Kansas until the earlier of December 31, 2021, or the date the Bank Commissioner adopts rules and regulations (as required in Section 22).
+Upon the issuance of the charter, Beneficient will be subject to all requirements imposed on trust banks under the Act, but will not be permitted to conduct fidfin transactions, custodial services, or trust business in Kansas until the earlier of December 31, 2021, or the date the Bank Commissioner adopts rules and regulations (as required in section 22).

-Extension of Time Frame before Transactions and other Business; Reports to Legislature
+Extension of Time Frame before Transactions and other Business; Report to Legislature

-The bill Reporting. would permit the Bank Commissioner to extend the period of time in which Beneficient may not commence fidfin transactions, custodial services, or trust business in Kansas for a period not to exceed six months if the Bank Commissioner submits a report to the chairperson of the Senate Committee on Financial Institutions and Insurance (Senate Committee) and the House Committee on Financial Institutions and Rural Development (House Committee) identifying the specific reasons for which such extension was necessary.
-The bill would require such report to be submitted on or before January 10, 2022.
+The bill would permit the Bank Commissioner to extend the period of time in which Beneficient may not commence fidfin transactions, custodial services, or trust business in Kansas for a period not to exceed six months if the Bank Commissioner submits a report to the chairperson of the Senate Committee on Financial Institutions and Insurance and the House Committee on Financial Institutions and Rural Development identifying the specific reasons for which such extension was necessary.